Transfers

 Key Features:

-• Retrieve a list of past transactions or view details of a specific transaction.
+- Retrieve a list of outbound or inbound transfers, view details of a specific transfer.

 Prerequisites